Rolex Materials – A Complete Guide

 The combination of gold and steel creates a very special contrast that tends to make for a really good combination of materials – a combination and contrast of colors and radiance, in subtly balanced harmony.

-Rolex actually patented the name Rolesor in 1933, and it has ever since become a unique signature for Rolex.
+Rolex actually patented the name Rolesor in 1933, and it has ever since becoming a unique signature for Rolex.
 The concept of Rolesor is quite simple: the bezel, the winding crown, and the center bracelet links are made of 18 ct yellow or rose gold.
 The middle case and the outer links of the bracelet are made of Oystersteel.